Tkota10/Personal_Website/content/_index.md

           description: |2-
               **Responsibilities:**

-              * Conducted feature analysis on 2022-2023 NBA lineup data to identify pertinent variables to lineup efficiency and team success
+              * Conducted feature analysis on 2022-2023 NBA lineup data to identify pertinent variables to lineup efficiency and team success.
-              * Studied coaches substitutions through stackleberg equilbrium analysis, analyzing the efficiacy of decisions made
+              * Studied coaches substitutions through stackleberg equilbrium analysis, analyzing the efficiacy of decisions made.
               * Created a deliverable that contained a case study of the NBA Finals Matchup (warriors vs. celtics), highlighting key coaching decisions and contributors.